14 dang smart ways to save on energy costs in the Netherlands [UPDATED 2026]

 9. Change out old devices

-Household appliances are like cars: the newer the model, the more energy efficient it is. ⚡
+Household appliances are like cars: the newer the model, the more energy-efficient it is. ⚡

-The fact is that household items made before the year 2000 are like your dad’s old Jeep — greedy guzzlers.
+Household items made before the year 2000 are like your dad’s old Jeep — greedy guzzlers.

 Getting a newer fridge or switching from a gas stove to an induction hob will require much less energy.